 Plan a winter break to shake of the winter blues

-We can’t guarantee a sunset be we are offering winter breaks for Bed and Breakfast throughout the winter and for January we still have a few free nights with two and three days breaks booked but hurry Charles is rapidly developing an allergy to all of the freebies!!
+We can’t guarantee a sunset be we are offering winter breaks for Bed and Breakfast throughout the winter.
+Hurry for the free nights – Charles is rapidly developing an allergy to all of the freebies!!